 - Your scanner must support SFTP.
 Note: FTP and FTPS are NOT the same thing, and are not supported.

 - Your SFTP settings need allow for the changing port numbers.
 This is almost universally the case, but it's worth checking.
 The default SFTP port is 22, which poses a potential security risk because it's a "privileged" port.
 For security reasons we do not allow third-party applications to connect to any privileged ports.

-- You can get the SFTP credentials from your Cerbo implementation manager (or, if you're past your implementation stage, just contact email@example.com).
+- You can get the SFTP credentials from your Cerbo implementation manager (or, if you're past your implementation stage, from firstname.lastname@example.org).
 You'll be provided with a username, password, hostname (or IP address), and the port number to enter into your scanner's settings.

 Using the integration

-Once enabled, you can access your scanner's "inbox" by clicking on the My Scanner link under the My Links top-level menu item, which will open a window listing all pending files that looks like this:
+Once enabled, you can access your scanner's "inbox" by going to Admin > My Scanner.
+This will open a window listing all pending files that looks like this:

-To save a document to a patient's chart just click the blue "Manage" button to show/assign the document in question:
+To save a document to a patient's chart, or to delete a scan you do not need saved in the system, click the blue "Manage" button to show/assign the document in question: